 The IRS said it was revising its procedures to help taxpayers who cannot pay their taxes because of the pandemic.
 The new program is called the Taxpayer Relief Initiative.

 IRS Practice & Procedure

-The IRS said it would once again begin charging fees to issue preparer tax identification numbers (PTINs) to tax return preparers for 2021.
-The fee was reduced in response to court cases that challenged the IRS’s authority to charge a fee.
+The IRS said it would once again begin charging fees to issue preparer tax identification numbers to return preparers for 2021.

 A taxpayer did not have an opportunity to challenge a trust fund recovery penalty where he did not receive a letter that scheduled an Appeals conference.

 Taxpayers filing from a foreign country may find complications in the postmark rule.